 Emotional Support Animal: An animal that is necessary to afford a person with a disability an equal opportunity to use and enjoy a dwelling when there is a relationship between the person’s disability and the assistance the animal provides.
 While emotional support animals are often used as part of a medical treatment plan as therapy animals, they are not considered service animals under the ADA.

-Person with A Disability: An individual with a disability is a person with a physical or mental impairment that substantially limits one or more major life activities; has a record of such impairment; or is regarded as having such impairment.
+Person with A Disability: An individual with a disability is a person with a physical or mental impairment that substantially limits one or more major life activities; has a record of such impairment.

 Service Animal: Federal regulations define service animals as dogs, or in some cases, miniature horses, that are trained to do work or perform tasks for a person with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Tasks performed can include, among other things, pulling a wheelchair, retrieving dropped items, alerting a person to a sound, reminding a person to take medication, and pressing an elevator button.
 An animal that meets this definition, is considered a service animal regardless of whether or not the animal has received formal training through an agency.
 A service animal is a working animal, not a pet.